Double Machine Learning for Time Series: Abstract

 \section{Abstract}

-We modify the Double Machine Learning estimator to broaden its applicability to macroeconomic time-series settings.
-A deterministic cross-fitting step, termed Reverse Cross-Fitting, leverages the time-reversibility of stationary series to improve sample utilization and efficiency.
-We detail and prove the conditions under which the estimator is asymptotically valid.
-We then demonstrate, through simulations, that its performance remains valid in realistic finite samples and is robust to model misspecification and violations of assumptions, such as heteroskedasticity.
-In high dimensions, predictive metrics for tuning nuisance learners do not generally minimize bias in the causal score.
-We propose a calibration rule targeting a “Goldilocks zone”, a region of tuning parameters that delivers stable, partialled-out signals and reduced small-sample bias.
-Finally, we apply our procedure to residualized Local Projections to estimate the dynamic effects of a rise in Tier 1 regulatory capital.
-The results underscore the usefulness of the methodology for inference in macroeconomic applications. \keywords{Causal Inference, Double Machine Learning, Time Series, Cross-Fitting, Hyperparameters tuning, Local Projections.}
+We adapt Double Machine Learning to macroeconomic time series by combining regularized nuisance estimation with Reverse Cross-Fitting.
+This deterministic scheme exploits time reversibility to use time-reversed auxiliary blocks and, unlike neighbor-deletion designs, avoids buffer blocks, thereby improving sample usage.
+We derive conditions for asymptotic validity and show in simulations that the estimator performs well in realistic finite samples across the designs considered, including cases with misspecification, heteroskedasticity, and state dependence.
+We also show that, in high dimensions, predictive tuning metrics do not minimize bias in the causal score.
+We therefore propose a calibration rule targeting a Goldilocks zone of tuning parameters delivering stable partialled-out signals and reduced small-sample bias.
+We extend the method to residualized Local Projections and apply it to estimate the dynamic effects of a rise in Tier 1 regulatory capital.
+The results illustrate the usefulness of the approach for macroeconomic time-series inference. \keywords{Causal Inference, Double Machine Learning, Time Series, Cross-Fitting, Hyperparameters tuning, Local Projections.}